 Earth's magnetic field protects life from solar wind, enables animal navigation across thousands of kilometres, and its current weakening already affects satellites.
 Here's why it matters beyond atmospheric shielding.

-Parker Solar Probe's closest-ever images of the Sun show the solar corona's internal structure in unprecedented detail.
-Here's what WISPR captured at 6.1 million km — and how the spacecraft survives 1,400°C.
+Parker Solar Probe's closest-ever images reveal the solar corona in unprecedented detail — what WISPR captured at perihelion and how the spacecraft survives 1,400°C.